 Fast Track Diploma Requirements

 This option is for applicants who have a degree (preferably BSc within the last five years) and would like accelerated access via direct entry into the second year of the diploma.
-Applicants with an associate degree in science (minimum of 60 credits) may contact the program coordinator to discuss options for entry.

 Applicants who meet the fast-track admission requirements are ranked and selected for acceptance according to the following:

 - cGPA of last 60 credits of undergraduate degree

 - The number of years required to complete the degree

 - The number of successfully completed science courses

 - The match between first-year diploma courses and your undergraduate degree courses (biology, statistics, physics, English, etc.)

 The number of seats is limited.

 - The number of successful students from first year who choose the diploma stream.